vijayvulava/geochem/_sources/52RedoxRxnBalancing.md

 FeOOH + e- &-> FeO
 } \end{align*} $$

-Step 4: Adjust stoichiometry of main elements (in the example below they are already balanced)
+Step 4: Adjust the stoichiometry of the main elements (in the example below, they are already balanced)

 $$ \begin{align*}
 \ce{